Personal life of Marvin Gaye: Relationship with Marvin Gay Sr.

+In the days leading up to his death in 1984, Gaye told a friend that his father briefly nursed him with his hands in his bedroom after complaining of his back being sore, which startled Gaye, who had been used to his mother Alberta doing it.
+The friend reminded him, "see?
+Your father loves you, man."

 Air Force tenure

-In 1956, a 17-year-old Gaye ran away from home to enlist in the United States Air Force.
+In October 1956, a 17-year-old Gaye ran away from home and dropped out of Cardozo to enlist in the United States Air Force.
 Sent to bases in states such as Kansas, Texas, and Wyoming, Gaye quickly grew tired of having to do menial tasks and began rebelling against the sergeant's strict orders.
-Eventually, Gaye told officers he had a mental illness and was honorably discharged shortly afterward in early 1957.
+Eventually, Gaye told officers he had a mental illness and was honorably discharged shortly afterward in June 1957 just eight months after enlisting.

 Before leaving the Air Force, Gaye lost his virginity to a prostitute.
 Gaye explained the experience as "freaky" and started an obsession with what he liked to call "love for sale".
 Gaye noted he saw "a world of pure sex where people turned off their minds and fed their lusts, no questions asked.
 The concept sickened me, but I also found it exciting."
 Upon his exit from the Air Force, his sergeant stated that Gaye refused to follow orders.